bloominstituteoftechnology/webapi-ii-challenge/README.md

 ### Provided Code

-We have provided a `server.js` file and a folder called `data`.
-Inside the data folder we have added a database with some posts already populated that you can use to test your endpoints as you build them.
+We have provided an `index.js` file and a folder called `data`.
+Inside the `data` folder we have added a database with some posts already populated that you can use to test your endpoints as you build them.

 Server.js already has `db.js` required and ready for you to use when building your endpoints.